 CCSSE is administered to students in randomly selected classes (credit courses only) at each participating college.
 The required number of course sections to be surveyed is determined by the total sample size needed to reduce sampling error and to ensure valid results.
 Sample sizes range from approximately 600 to approximately 1,200 students, depending on institutional size.
 (For colleges with less than 1,500 students, the targeted sample size will be about 20% of total credit enrollment.)

 A college also may elect to increase its sample size to support analysis of particular areas of the college or issues of local interest.
 For example, oversampling nursing classes might provide important information in advance of an accreditation visit.
-Or a college might wish to focus on the success of its immigrant student population.
 Or a 100% sample of developmental education classes could shed light on the experience of that important group.
 Oversampling may be necessary for multicampus or multisite institutions where there is a desire to assess performance of the individual sites.

 Following is a list of key roles, with definitions of the roles and explanations of how these roles are determined in the CCSSE survey administration process.

 The CCSSE Liaison helps guide the campus coordinator in the survey administration process.
 The liaison is a CCSSE staff member who will remind the campus coordinator about deadlines and materials needed to make the process as seamless as possible.
 CCSSE assigns a liaison to every institution participating in the survey.

 The Campus Coordinator is the designated contact between your assigned CCSSE liaison and your institution.
 A primary role of the coordinator is to oversee and support the activities of the survey administrator(s).
 Also, the coordinator is the link to all required information, such as obtaining the course master data file, class cover sheets, program code sheet, etc. The campus coordinator is selected by the college president to supervise the CCSSE survey administration process.